-- Is any contractor or volunteer who engages in sexual abuse prohibited from contact with residents? ☑ Yes □ No - Is any contractor or volunteer who engages in sexual abuse reported to: Relevant licensing bodies? ☑ Yes □ No
+- Is any contractor or volunteer who engages in sexual abuse prohibited from contact with residents? ☑ Yes □ No - Is any contractor or volunteer who engages in sexual abuse reported to: Law enforcement agencies (unless the activity was clearly not criminal)? ⊠ Yes □ No - Is any contractor or volunteer who engages in sexual abuse reported to: Relevant licensing bodies? ☑ Yes □ No